Johnny Chan: Personal life

 In addition to playing poker, Chan owns a fast-food franchise in the Las Vegas Stratosphere Hotel and is a consultant for casinos and game makers.
 Chan has written for Card Player magazine.
 He appeared in the first (2006) and 2011 seasons of the GSN series High Stakes Poker.

 In 2005, Chan collaborated with Mark Karowe to release Play Poker Like Johnny Chan (ISBN 1-933074-48-5), an instructional book on several different types of poker.
 On November 28, 2006, the follow-up titled: Million Dollar Hold'em: Winning Big in Limit Cash Games (ISBN 1-58042-200-4), which focuses on limit hold'em strategy, was released.

 In 2007, Chan launched an online poker room, ChanPokerOnline.com.
 It closed in August 2008.

+Chan is a former smoker who also does not drink alcohol.

 Chan wrote a regular article in the bi-monthly magazine Trader Monthly.

 In popular culture

 Johnny Chan portrayed himself in the 1998 film Rounders.
 In a flashback scene, Chan is bluffed out of a pot by the main character Mike McDermott (Matt Damon).

 He also appeared in the 2009 Hong Kong movie Poker King as himself.